 Helping Clients Inherit a Gemstone Collection

-As a dealer, your focus is providing the bespoken services to your clients in this niche, along with all of the regulatory and specialized knowledge that implies.
-You have provided your clients with direct advice on specific gems, managed the outside expertise connections and experience to locate buyers and sellers of the desired gems, and brought your knowledge to bear on your client’s gem collection.
+As a gem dealer, you focus on providing the bespoken services to your clients in this niche, along with all the regulatory and specialized knowledge that implies.
+You provide direct advice on specific gems and manage outside expertise connections to locate buyers and sellers of desired gems.
+You bring your knowledge to bear on your client’s gem collection.

-2.Simplify the collection through a process of aggregation; and
+- Simplify the collection through a process of aggregation.

-3.Lay the groundwork for the management of your clients collection.
+- Lay the groundwork for the management of your client’s collection.

-All of these are necessary to avoid selling a rare piece at a fraction of its value, or spending a large amount on an item that has legal ownership or other defects.
+All of these are necessary to avoid selling a rare piece at a fraction of its value or spending a large amount on an item that has legal ownership or other defects.

 Step One: Inventory